swiftlang/swift-evolution/proposals/0290-negative-availability.md

 Additionally, we had lenghty discussions about the *readability* of unavailability statements.
 We've noticed that even though availability in Swift has never been a boolean expression, it was clear that pretty much every developer's first instinct is to assume that `(iOS 12, *)` is equivalent to `iOS 12 || *`.
 The main point of discussion then was that the average developer might not understand why a call like `#unavailable(iOS 12, *)` will return `false` in non-iOS platforms, because they will assume the list means `iOS 12 || *` (`true`), while in reality (and as described in the `Semantics` section) the list means just `*` (`false`).
 During the discussion, it turned out that every alternative spelling we thought of had this problem in one way or the other.

 On the other hand, we were unable to locate concrete examples where this confusion could actually cause the feature to be misused.
-This is because even when we carefully crafted as example to make the statements as confusing as possible, the typechecker still made sure the code behaved correctly when compiled in a different platform.
+This is because even when we carefully crafted an example to make the statements as confusing as possible the typechecker still made sure the code behaved correctly when compiled in a different platform.

 Here's one example that shows this.
 For this, we'll use [SKTerminateForInvalidReceipt](https://developer.apple.com/documentation/storekit/1620081-skterminateforinvalidreceipt?changes=latest_major&language=objc) to create a perfect use-case of a multiplatform API that could lead to one of these confusing scenarios: